Stuffed Chicken Breast

 creamy spinach and cheese filling.

 Step 2- Make the filling.
-In a small bowl, mix cream cheese with grated parmesan cheese, feta cheese, chopped baby spinach, and sun-dried tomatoes.
+In a small bowl, mix cream cheese with grated Parmesan cheese, feta cheese, chopped baby spinach, and sun-dried tomatoes.

 raw chicken breasts with filling and toothpicks.

 Step 3- Stuff the chicken.
-Put some of the cream cheese mixture on one side of the butterflied chicken breast then fold over and secure with toothpicks.
+Put some of the cream cheese mixture on one side of the butterflied chicken breast, then fold over and secure with toothpicks.

 stuffed chicken breasts ready to cook.

 Step 4- Cook.
-Heat a skillet on medium heat.
+Heat a skillet over medium heat.
 Once hot, add a knob of butter to it and brown the chicken on all sides.
 Cook until the chicken reaches an internal temperature of 165 degrees.

 Alternative cooking methods